ballerina-platform/ballerina-distribution/examples/kafka-service-constraint-validation/kafka_service_constraint_validation.md

 # Kafka service - Constraint validation

 This example shows how the payload is validated related to the constraints added to the payload record.
-When a payload fails to validate, `seek` api of `kafka:Caller` can be used to seek past the erroneous record and read new records.
+When a payload is not valid, `seek` method of `kafka:Caller` can be used to seek pass the erroneous record and read the new records.

 ::: code kafka_service_constraint_validation.bal :::